 - Ashada Navratri – This falls in the month of June and July and comes during the hail of monsoon.

 It is believed that we should keep fast and follow the rituals of Navratri, four times a year.
-These rituals of fasting were introduced by our intellectual ancestors keeping in mind the scientific changes of our body.
+These rituals of fasting were introduced by our intellectual ancestors keeping in mind the scientific changes of our bodies.

 The science behind Navratri Celebration

-When climate changes, body is affected and it gets more prone to different kinds of bacteria.
+When climate changes, the body is affected and it gets more prone to different kinds of bacteria.
 This leads to various mental disorders as well as health problems.
 To prevent these unwanted situations ancestors had created the system of Navratri.

 To eradicate these problems ancestors had invented the process of Navratri where fasting is the major requirement.
 Our ancient solutions say that mental disorders happen due to problem indigestion or food habits.

 Hence, it is advised to consider keeping fast or eating in small quantities, throughout the period of Navratri.

 It is better if you can follow the process of fasting or minimal eating in the four Navratri’s as it will keep you extremely fit and attract positive energies towards you.